 Life happens in the Great Outdoors.
-But when we think of the Great Outdoors, we rarely think of our own backyard or neighborhood.
+But the Great Outdoors we rarely think about is our own backyard, neighborhood and community.
 Until now.

-Picture this.
 The sun on your face as you chase the ball across a perfectly manicured field.
 The smell of flowers in bloom after a crisp rain.
 The sound of bees buzzing around your newly landscaped yard.
-The benefits of being outdoors are endless and within reach.
+The benefits of being outdoors are endless and still within reach.

 Look around your yard, neighborhood, and community…

-Is there a local walking trail you’ve been meaning to try?
+Is there a local walking trail or campsite you’ve been meaning to visit?
+As you continue to look for ways to enjoy the outdoors during this time, hiking is the perfect way to discover local sites alone or with a pet.
 Before setting out, make sure you have a game plan to protect yourself, family and pets from harmful bug bites with EPA-approved bug repellent and treatments applied according to label directions.

 Any DIY projects you’ve been putting off?
 Now is the perfect time to jump in and increase your curb appeal with professional help and an integrated approach to a well-maintained outdoor space.

-With more time indoors and in front of screens, it’s easy to forget the value of time in the sun.
-But, as screen time continues to increase, so do reports of stress and depression among teens and adults.
+With more time spent indoors while social distancing, it’s easy to forget the value of time in the sun and fresh air.
+As screen time and time indoors continues to increase, so do reports of stress and depression among teens and adults.
 Research says time outdoors, at least two hours per week, could combat these feelings and help improve overall health, well-being and happiness.

-The #GreatOutdoorsChallenge urges everyone to step from behind the screen and into the benefits of time outdoors, whether it’s planting a new garden or breathing in the fresh air during a hike.
+The #GreatOutdoorsChallenge urges everyone, whether it’s planting a new garden or breathing in the fresh air during a hike, to take advantage of all the outdoors has to offer, while still adhering to your state’s safety and social distancing protocols.
 Join the challenge and share your new garden project, hike or backyard adventures by tagging @DebugtheMyths on Twitter and using #TheGreatOutdoorsChallenge.

 Don’t know where to start?
 Check out our Summer Bucket List filled with activities you can do close to home in your great outdoors.
 Here are a few ideas to get started.